Expenditure on gambling in Victoria and Australia

 Every year the Queensland Government releases Australian Gambling Statistics, a comprehensive set of data on legal gambling products in Australia.
 It works with all state and territory governments to compile this information.

 Sports betting losses are still low compared to other gambling products, but continue to increase significantly each year.
-Average losses per Victorian adult have nearly doubled in the past five years.
+Average losses per Victorian adult have increased by nearly 50 per cent in the past five years.

 The figures for Victoria only show player losses recorded at Victorian TABs or with bookmakers licenced in this state.
 Bets placed with online bookmakers licenced outside Victoria are not recorded as Victorian losses.
 Therefore, the actual losses are likely to be higher.